 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medicine may be harmful if swallowed.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not use more often to catch up.

-Store in a tightly closed container at room temperature between 59-86 degrees F (15-30 degrees C) away from light and moisture.
+Store at room temperature.
 Do not freeze.
 Some products (such as foams) may be flammable.
 Do not store or use flammable products near an open flame.
-Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.